 From what I can tell, this is a predominantly male obsession.
 The female equivalent is hearts.
 Give a schoolgirl a blank sheet of paper and she will fill it with love.
 Give the same paper to a schoolboy and he will fill it with male members.
 This pretty much says everything you’ll ever need to know about the biology of gender.

 If we were to build a digital canvas, and open it up to the public, might we simply be building the latest, most technologically sophisticated, gallery space for crudely drawn cocks?
 Or swastikas?
 Messages of racism / misogyny / hate?
 Should we expect the worst of humanity, or might we give them a little faith and trust them to use the platform in more creative and sophisticated ways, as was intended?

 This was the experiment.

 I first got involved with the idea back in March.
-Katja Garrood, Brandwatch‘s Creative Director, and my (then) new boss, wanted to do something with the BW building in celebration of the 2014 Brighton Digital Festival, which the company sponsors.
+Katja Garrood, Brandwatch‘s Creative Director, wanted to do something with the BW building in celebration of the 2014 Brighton Digital Festival, which the company sponsors.
 What, exactly, they weren’t quite sure at that point.